601 E Street, NW

 As early as July 2009, Mr. Sloane was sending the administration—"as promised"—his "message points" on Medicare.
 Ms. DeParle assured him "I think you will hear some of your lines tomorrow" in President Obama's speech—which he did.
 Mr. Rother advised the White House on its outreach, discouraging Mr. Obama from addressing seniors since "he may not be the most effective messinger [sic] . . . at least to the McCain constituency."
 Better to manage these folks, he counsels, through the "authoritative voices of doctors and nurses."

-AARP had long opposed cuts in fees to Medicare doctors because reduced payments would cause many doctors not to accept patients with that insurance.
+AARP had long opposed cuts in fees to doctors treating Medicare patients, because such reduced payments would have caused many physicians not to accept patients with that form of insurance.
 But in its campaign to promote Obamacare, which would ultimately cut Medicare by $716 billion over a ten-year period, the organization maintained that patient "care" would ultimately be improved as a result of such "savings."

 In a November 2009 email, Ms. LeaMond told Mr. Messina and Ms. DeParle that she was "seized" with "concerns about extended coherent, strong messaging by Republicans on the Medicare savings."
 To pass the legislation, LeaMond said, "we"—i.e., the White House and AARP—would have to employ a "concerted strategy."